-- 3.17 At a national level the site is located within the National Character Area Profile 97: Arden as published by Natural England (2012). - 3.18 Landscape character at a local level is defined by the Solihull Borough Landscape Character (2016).
+- 3.16 At a national level the site is located within the National Character Area Profile 97: Arden as published by Natural England (2012). - 3.17 Landscape character at a local level is defined by the Solihull Borough Landscape Character (2016).
 The site is located in Landscape Character Area (LCA) 10: Urban Green Spaces.
-The key characteristics of this LCA can be summarised as follows: - Generally flat landform ranging from 80m to 100m A0D: - River Cole to the north, Kingshurst Brook and Low Brook to the south: - Much of the land within this area is used for recreation; - Agriculture, deciduous woodland and cemetery use also exist; - Tree cover is extensive large due to the strong presence of woodlands and tree lined waterways especially Low Brook; - Hedgerows and scattered trees within the fields are also distributed across the area; - The area is contained by the urban edge of Solihull and therefore heavily influenced by its presence: - Road infrastructure is a dominant feature specifically in the southern and eastern extent - Strong network of footpaths, possibly due to its location and function as a green space at the edge of an urban area, providing requisite recreational routes and therefore of considerable value: - There are four principal parks located here, including Marston Green Recreation Ground.
+The key characteristics of this LCA can be summarised as follows: - Generally flat landform ranging from 80m to 100m AOD; - River Cole to the north, Kingshurst Brook and Low Brook to the south; - Much of the land within this area is used for recreation; - Agriculture, deciduous woodland and cemetery use also exist: - Tree cover is extensive large due to the strong presence of woodlands and tree lined waterways especially Low Brook; - Hedgerows and scattered trees within the fields are also distributed across the area; - The area is contained by the urban edge of Solihull and therefore heavily influenced by its presence; - Road infrastructure is a dominant feature specifically in the southern and eastern extent of the area. - Strong network of footpaths, possibly due to its location and function as a green space at the edge of an urban area, providing requisite recreational routes and therefore of considerable value; - There are four principal parks located here, including Marston Green Recreation Ground.

-- 3.19 LCA 10 is sub-divided into two sub-areas, the site is located within sub-area 10B.
-The key characteristics of sub-area 10B are as follows: - These include playing fields, school grounds, cemetery and Marston Green Park, which is a Local Nature Reserve: - Small to medium scale arable fields of a regular pattern with two active farms; - Small pockets of deciduous woodland scattered across the sub-area: - Limited public footpaths, although where in existence they are well sign posted; - High hedges along the roads with fast moving traffic towards the east; - Intimate and enclosed character within the western extent of the sub-area with overhanging trees along some roads; - Strong tree cover in general across the sub- - Poplar shelterbelts add to the character of the area at Marston Green: - Constant road and aeroplane noise form background disturbance within the sub-area, which is more prevalent to the eastern extent in contrast to the west. - 3.20 In relation to landscape sensitivity, the published assessment notes that this sub-area has some attractive areas including Marston Green Park.
-It states that there are some detractors including road and air traffic noise, electricity pylons and litter specifically around Marston Green.
-According to the published assessment, the landscape character sensitivity of the sub-area is considered to be medium.
+- 3.18 LCA 10 is sub-divided into two sub-areas, the site is located within sub-area 10B.
+The key characteristics of sub-area 10B are as follows: - These include playing fields, school grounds, cemetery and Marston Green Park, which is a Local Nature Reserve; - Small to medium scale arable fields of a regular pattern with two active farms; - Small pockets of deciduous woodland scattered across the sub-area; - Limited public footpaths, although where in existence they are well sign posted; - High hedges along the roads with fast moving traffic towards the east; - Intimate and enclosed character within the western extent of the sub-area with overhanging trees along some roads; - Strong tree cover in general across the sub-area; - Poplar shelterbelts add to the character of the area at Marston Green: - Constant road and aeroplane noise form background disturbance within the sub-area, which is more prevalent to the eastern extent in contrast to the west.